 But doesn't the ++ operator produce an x86 add-tomemory instruction?
-And won't the CPU cache cause this to be atomic? ■ requirement that it be so.
+And won't the CPU cache cause this to be atomic? ■

+Although the ++ operator could be atomic, there is no requirement that it be so.
 Furthermore, the ACCESS_ONCE() primitive forces most version of gcc to load the value to a register, increment the register, then store the value to memory, which is decidedly non-atomic.